noinia/hgeometry/hgeometry-ipe/README.md

            writeIpeFile outFile . singlePageFromContent $ out
 ```

-See the examples directory for more examples.
+See the [hgeometry-examples](https://github.com/noinia/hgeometry/tree/master/hgeometry-examples) package for more examples.